-- Natarajan Chandrasekhar using technology to connect donors and children
+- Natarajan Chandraeskhar using technology to connect donors and children

 - He is employing blockchain and crypto-asset tech Ethereum and Chainlink